Instructions to Authors

 The title should describe the content of the article briefly but clearly and is important for search purposes by third-party services.
 Do not use the same main title with numbered minor titles, even for a series of papers by the same authors.
 Do not use abbreviations in the title, except those used generally in related fields.

-Provide the full names, with initials of the first and middle names, of the author(s).
+Provide the full names, with initials, of the author(s).
 Corresponding author should be indicated by asterisk (*) after the author name.
 E-mail address of the corresponding author should be indicated.

 5 to10 keywords should be provided.